 The international Symposium on Chemical Biology will take place from January 10 to 12, 2018 at Campus Biotech in Geneva.
 This international meeting of high scientific calibre will bring together leading scientists to feature the latest advances within the broad field of Chemical Biology and foster an open and dynamic dialogue!

 A joint NCCR Chemical Biology/ LS2 satellite meeting is organised prior to the event for students and postdocs.
 The meeting will include selected short talks given by the young researchers in the presence of two of the plenary speakers.
-The meeting will be concluded with a Q&A session on Academic Careers, chaired by three chairmen (Prof. Hiroaki Suga, Prof. Evan Miller and Prof. Yamuna Krishnan) and early arriving plenary speakers.
+The meeting will be concluded with a Q&A session on Academic Careers.
 Master and PhD students are invited to apply for an oral presentation at this event on the Symposium website.
 Registration to the main Symposium event is compulsory for attending the Satellite event.

 Junior scientists (PhD students, Postdocs) may apply for a Symposia Fee Waiver/ Travel Grant (up to CHF 300 .- cap) when submitting their abstract.
 The scientific organizers will select the recipients of this fellowship during the abstract review process and winners will be notified by e-mail.